sivakumar6678/Data-Query-Dashboard-Prototype/README.md

 5. Open a Pull Request

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👥 Authors
 - Your Name - Initial work

 ## 🙏 Acknowledgments

-- Material-UI team for the excellent component library
+- Material-UI team for the excellent component library.
-- React team for the amazing framework
+- React team for the amazing framework.
-- Vite team for the fast build tool
+- Vite team for the fast build tool.

+---
+📌 **Try these improvements and let me know if you need more refinements!** 🚀